-Safety is the top priority for every project.
+Safety and removing risk on jobsites is the top priority for every project.
 From assessing the site on the front end to implementing protocols throughout construction, to understanding how the end user will operate the building, safety is central to planning decisions made on each project.
 One method that is gaining traction and is seeing incredible results—both in safety and in user experience—is prevention through design (PtD).
 As the first phase in the $2.5 billion PDX Next project with the Port of Portland, the JE Dunn team was charged with facilitating and leading prevention through design for the 6-story parking garage and 5-story office building for rental car and airport operations, known as the Parking Additions and Consolidated Rental Car (PACR) project.

 What Makes PtD Different?